-Kewanee Best of the Road the Friendliest Small Town
+Kewanee – Best of the Road and the Friendliest Small Town

 Visit and spend a day or two exploring and discovering unexpected surprises around every corner.
 You will find a variety of unique shops and local restaurants set along tree-lined streets with beautiful turn-of-the-century architecture to enjoy.

-Take exit 33 off Interstate 80 and head south for eleven miles on IL Hwy 78.
-Or take the Amtrak with two daily stops.
-Step inside and experience good cheer, genuine courtesy, and community service, and one of the friendliest towns in the Midwest!
+Take exit 33 off Interstate 80 and head south for eleven miles on IL Hwy 78 or take Amtrak with two daily stops.
+Step inside and experience good cheer, genuine courtesy, and community service in one of the friendliest towns in the Midwest!

 Visit Kewanee.
 We’ve thought of everything!